google/WebFundamentals/src/content/en/updates/2016/10/updates.md

 Of course, we still have lots of work to do, there's new guidance that needs to be developed, new content that needs to be written, and issues that need to be fixed.
-But, we're working on it!
+But, we're working on it.

 One of the goals for this update was to make it easier for **you** to contribute.
 We've majorly simplified the development process, removing many